MyBodyIsLava/HaremBatch/README.md

 | **Session Recovery** | Automatically saves and restores your last generation settings |

 > [!WARNING]
 > **HaremBatch does NOT download or install LoRAs automatically.** You must manually download LoRAs from sites like [Civitai](https://civitai.com) and place them in your Forge `models/Lora/` folder before using them in character or style prompts.
-The exemple use some LoRAs from the [ReZero](https://civitai.com/models/1634464?modelVersionId=1850068) series.
+The examples use some LoRAs from the [ReZero](https://civitai.com/models/1634464?modelVersionId=1850068) series.

 ---